AhsanM1470/covid-data-viewer/readme.md

 **Panel 2: The Map** - Implemented by Harshraj Patel

 The second panel displays a map.
 The boroughs are represented by using JavaFX polygons.
-This allowed to create a geographically accurate map of London, with each polygon being the actual shape of the borough.
+This allowed the creation of a geographically accurate map of London, with each polygon being the actual shape of the borough.

 The map that gives a visual representation of the Covid death rates in the date range.
 It does this by summing up the new deaths for each record to get the deaths for the borough in the time period selected.
 The number of deaths in the borough in the date range is used to colour its respective polygon.
 Green represents a low number of deaths and red represents a high number of deaths, with a gradient between the green and red for values in between.
 The colour is determined by getting the number of deaths in the borough for the time period and getting it as a percentage of the highest deaths in the period.
 For example, if the highest deaths in the period was Harrow with 250 deaths, Harrow will be coloured with the deepest red and all other boroughs are coloured relative to this number (e.g. Camden with 120 deaths will be 120/250=48% between pure green and pure red).